 Inventory is the goods that your company handles with the intention of selling.
 It might be raw materials that you buy and turn into something entirely new, or it might be a bulk product that you break down into its constituent parts and sell separately.
 It could even be something completely intangible: software, for instance.

-Reports play an important role in any businesses, as they help manage day-to-day business operations efficiently.
+Reports play an important role in any business, as they help manage day-to-day business operations efficiently.
 To track the profitability and growth of a business, these reports are extremely crucial as they give you a holistic view of your company.
 One such report is an inventory report.

 Let's see how Book Keeper can help you to manage inventory and how you can view inventory from all angles and take quick decisions: